wavesoftware/java-gasper/README.md

 [![WildFly Swarm](https://avatars3.githubusercontent.com/u/11523816?v=3&s=100)](http://wildfly-swarm.io/) [![Spring Boot](https://avatars2.githubusercontent.com/u/317776?v=3&s=100)](http://projects.spring.io/spring-boot/)

-Gasper provides a simple to use JUnit `TestRule` that can be used to build integration tests with simple apps, like microservices.
+Gasper provides a simple to use JUnit `TestRule` that can be used to build integration tests with simple apps, like micro-services.
 You can configure Gasper with easy to use builder interface.

 ## Usage